IOSG | 70% of Top Profitable Wallets Are Bots, but AI Hasn’t Taken Over Prediction Markets Yet

 - PM-native quant firms

-- Novel market primitives (impact markets, futarchy, conditional markets)
+- New market primitives (impact markets, futarchy, conditional markets)

 Conclusion: Bots Win Categories, Humans Win Markets, Platforms Win Structure

 Bots have not taken over prediction markets.
-They saturate specific market types—and any platform’s bot-to-human trading volume ratio is fundamentally a downstream reflection of its market-type composition.
+They’ve saturated specific market types—and any platform’s bot-to-human trading volume ratio is fundamentally a downstream reflection of its market-type composition.
 The headline “5% wallets / 75% volume” conflates volume concentration with capital extraction.
-Polymarket’s 2026 growth is primarily driven by sports markets—where bots hold no structural edge—while the $131M in bot-extracted profits occurred overwhelmingly in short-window crypto markets where retail participation is itself low.
+Polymarket’s 2026 growth is driven largely by sports markets—where bots hold no structural advantage—while the $131M in bot profits was extracted primarily in short-window crypto markets where retail participation is low.

-Future-winning platforms must possess three capabilities: (i) hosting diverse market types under credible arbitration; (ii) accommodating both bot and human traffic at appropriate ratios; and (iii) retaining cross-category users.
+Future-winning platforms must deliver three capabilities: credible arbitration enabling diverse market types; balanced capacity to host both bot and human traffic at appropriate ratios; and cross-category user retention.
 Polymarket currently occupies this position: Bitget’s Q1 2026 research shows organic multi-category user growth—average categories per user rose from 1.45 to 2.34, and active days per user from 2.5 to 9.9.

 Join TechFlow official community to stay tuned